copygirl/howto-example-mod/README.md

 ### Project File

-Create a `.csproj` file for our project along these lines:
+Create a `<project name>.csproj` file for our project along these lines:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">